Leonardo-Notargiacomo/SkyVoyage/analysis/UseCases.md

 - **5a.** If the system encounters an error retrieving flight data, it displays an error message: "An error occurred while retrieving flights.
 Please try again later."

 **Extensions**:
-- **6a** The sales employee can compare multiple flights before selecting one.
-- **6b** The sales employee can save a flight for later or share details with a customer.
+- **6a** The sales employee can save a flight for later or share details with a customer.

 ---